Degenerative Disc Disease

 Degenerative Disc Disease, or DDD, describes the symptoms stemming from a degenerated disc in the spine.
 Degenerative Disc Disease or Degenerative Disc Disorder is not actually a disease or a disorder.
 Rather, it is a condition that describes changes to the spinal discs located between the vertebrae of your spine.
 Due to the confusion about DDD, many patients are often left wondering what to do and how to treat their pain.

-Dr. Schneider has been helping patients with Degenerative Disc Disease for nearly 30 years.
+Our doctors have been helping patients with Degenerative Disc Disease for nearly 30 years.
 By utilizing our unique and effective methods of treatment, we have earned a trusted reputation in the Northern Indiana region for treating DDD and helping patients restore their quality of health.

 What Is Degenerative Disc Disease?